Lake Rotorua, North Island, New Zealand

 - Statistics / Weather / Helpful Links

 Looking for Lake Rotorua cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 What greeting will you hear when you come to Lake Rotorua on New Zealand’s North Island?
 Kia ora!!
 Kia ora means ‘Be healthy’ or ‘well’ in the Maori language, and much of the early European settlement at Lake Rotorua was based on health.
 The geothermal springs with their high mineral content was the basis of early spa and ‘medical’ baths created so the well-to-do could come here to rest, rejuvenate and hopefully cure such conditions as arthritis, hysteria, lymph congestion and fatigue.
 Because of geothermal activity around the lake (including still active geysers and hot mud pools), the lake has a high sulphur content.
 This gives the lake’s waters an unusual yellowish-green hue.
 In some areas, the high sulphur content can eat the webbing from lake-dwelling birds’ feet.